giantswarm/docs/src/content/general/architecture/capi/index.md

 *Cluster Provider operator*

 In Cluster API there is a set of common providers defined above, but to manage the real infrastructure we need to run a specific controller that knows about the cloud provider's API.
 It acts as a bridge and reconciles the provider specific configuration to create the necessary infrastructure for a Kubernetes cluster (i.e. VMs, Load Balancers...).
 This controller provisions, updates and deletes all resources through API.
 Every provider has its own lingo and methods to create a machine or provision a network.
-The operator reconciles the `Infrastructure` custom resources of the specific provider parsing the desired state into API requests and ensuring the provider resources are always in sync with the resource definitions stored in the management cluster.
+The operator reconciles the `Infrastructure` custom resources of the specific provider parsing the desired state into API requests and ensuring the provider resources are always in sync with the resource definitions stored in the Management Cluster.

 *Cluster Apps operator*

-This simple operator takes care of providing the basic configuration for our managed Apps.
-Assets like the certificate authority or the domain base are provided by it via a configmap so the different Apps can rely on those values to configure themselves.
+This simple operator takes care of providing the basic configuration for our Managed Apps.
+Assets like the certificate authority or the domain base are provided by it via a Config Map so the different apps can rely on those values to configure themselves.

 ##### Admission controllers